pkp/pkp-docs/dev/documentation/en/architecture-handlers.md

 ## Page Handlers

-Page Handlers return `HTML` output.
+Page Handlers receive `GET` requests and return `HTML` output.
 The Page Handler must define a method for each op it supports.

 ```php
 import('classes.handler.Handler');